 - Perceived personal and financial costs of the legal process.

-As a response to the unfulfilled need of attorneys taking on medical malpractice cases, Milwaukee Senator Nikiya Harris-Dodd has proposed a new bill designed to scale-down limits that were set in 2011.
+As a response to the unfulfilled need for attorneys taking on medical malpractice cases, Milwaukee Senator Nikiya Harris-Dodd has proposed a new bill designed to scale down limits that were set in 2011.